programminghistorian/ph-submissions/lessons/getting-started-with-word-embeddings-in-r.md

 # View the results
 View(results)
 ```
-This will result in an output like Figure 7 {% include figure.html filename="word-embeddings-7.jpeg" caption= "Figure 7:  KWIC results for pardoned" %}.
+This will result in an output like Figure 7 {% include figure.html filename="word-embeddings-7.jpeg" caption="Figure 7:  KWIC results for pardoned" %}.

 # Endnotes
 [^1]: Ben Schmidt and Jian Li (2015). wordVectors: Tools for creating and